ceph-korea/ceph-korean-doc/ceph-korean-doc/rados/configuration/common.rst

 ===============

 The `Hardware Recommendations`_ section provides some hardware guidelines for configuring a Ceph Storage Cluster.
-It is possible for a single :term:`Ceph Node` to run multiple daemons.
+It is possible for a single :term:`Ceph 노드` to run multiple daemons.
 For example, a single node with multiple drives may run one ``ceph-osd`` for each drive.
 Ideally, you will  have a node for a particular type of process.
 For example, some nodes may run ``ceph-osd`` daemons, other nodes may run ``ceph-mds`` daemons, and still  other nodes may